Balancingrock/SecureSockets/README.md

 Select all three target frameworks and navigate to the `Build Settings` subsection `Packaging` and set the `Defines Module` property to `Yes`
 Now build the targets.
 The SwifterSockets and SecureSockets target will be build by default, switch to the COpenSsl scheme to build that target also.

+###Copy the frameworks to your project

-To import the frameworks into a project navigate to the place where the frameworks are generated (select a framework, right-click and "Show in Finder").
+To import the frameworks into a project navigate to the place where the frameworks are generated.
 Select all three frameworks and drag/drop them onto the project that needs them.
 It's is probably best to make sure they are copied and not referenced, but select whatever option suits the project needs.

 In the new project, make sure that in the target's `General` settings the `Embedded Binaries` also contains the three frameworks.
 Otherwise the runtime will not be able to find them.
 (Most likely this will cause the frameworks to appear twice in the `Linked Frameworks and Libraries` section.
 That does not hurt, but it is possible to simply delete the duplicates.)